haoyang5/haoyang5.github.io/_pages/cv.md

 Education
 ======
-* B.S. in HK, City University of Hong Kong, 2018-2022
+* B.Eng. in HK, City University of Hong Kong, 2018-2022
-* MPhil. in HK, Hong Kong University of Science and Technology, 2022-
+* MPhil. in HK, Hong Kong University of Science and Technology, 2022-2024

 Work experience
 ======